linode/docs/docs/guides/security/firewalls/how-to-install-bcc/index.md

 #### Fedora 32 or later

-As of Fedora 30, bcc binaries are available in the standard repository.
+As of Fedora 30, `bcc` binaries are available in the standard repository.

     sudo dnf install bcc

 {{< note >}}
-If you keep getting Failed to load program: Operation not permitted when trying to run the hello_world.py example as root then you might need to lift the so-called kernel lockdown, see [FAQ](https://github.com/iovisor/bcc/blob/master/FAQ.txt).
+If you keep getting `Failed to load program: Operation not permitted` when you run the `hello_world.py` example as root, then you need to lift the kernel lockdown.
+For more information, see [FAQ](https://github.com/iovisor/bcc/blob/master/FAQ.txt).
 {{< /note >}}

 #### Gentoo - Portage